micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 ### Environments

-From our experience writing software isn't constraing to a single environment.
+From our experience writing software isn't constrained to a single environment.
 Most of the time we're doing some form of local development followed by a push to staging and then production.
 We don't really see tools capturing that workflow effectively.
 Thinking about how to do this now we've built in environments as a first class system.